Why are we writing articles?

 Who are our articles for?

 Our articles will be written from our typical client’s point of view.
 That means our remarks and recommendations will be appropriate for organisations with perhaps ten to 100 staff who work in professional offices and service industries.
-We’re less focused on micro businesses or on organisations with more than 100 staff, and your requirements and resources might be different from our typical client.
+We have clients with fewer staff and with more, but your requirements and resources might be different from our typical client.

 We hope you’ll find these notes and comments relevant and useful.
 Please let us know what you think!